John R. Lewis High School: History

+The original name remained for more than 60 years.
+However, in the wake of national movements to remove Confederate symbols, two African-American students at the school launched a campaign to rename it.
+On June 23, 2020, the Fairfax County School Board voted unanimously to change the name.

-Following a multi-year campaign by two African-American female teenage students to change the school's name, on June 23, 2020, the school board unanimously voted to rename the school.
-On July 23, 2020, the Fairfax County School Board announced that the school would be renamed to John R. Lewis High School, after John Lewis, the recently deceased politician and civil rights leader.
-The name change will be effective for the 2020–2021 school year.
+On July 23, 2020, the school board announced that the school would be renamed John R. Lewis High School, in honor of the late congressman and civil rights icon.
+The name officially went into effect for the 2020–2021 school year.